 Jump to:

-If you’re anything like me, you know the real star of a Big Mac isn’t the burger — it’s that creamy, tangy, oddly addictive sauce.
-And guess what?
-You can make it at home in about two minutes, with ingredients you probably already have in the fridge.
-This Big Mac Salad Dressing is everything you love: sweet, salty, punchy, nostalgic, and absolutely perfect drizzled over a giant salad, tucked into a wrap, or spooned onto anything that needs a glow-up.
+If you’re anything like me, you know the real star of a Big Mac isn’t the burger — it’s that creamy, tangy, unmistakable sauce.
+This Big Mac Salad Dressing comes together in about two minutes with simple fridge staples and tastes just like the classic fast-food favorite: sweet, salty, punchy, and perfect drizzled over salads, burger bowls, wraps, or anything that needs a quick flavor boost.

 Here’s why this little jar of magic has a permanent spot in my fridge: